-- Lack of personal development/training opportunities (organisational structure and the size of the business may be factors).
+- Lack of personal development/training opportunities (organisational structure and the business size may be factors).

 - Lack of career development and promotion, absence of talent management.

-- Issues with job satisfaction, job design, work environment, culture or values.
+- Issues with job satisfaction, design, work environment, culture or values.

 - Inadequate appraisal, feedback and recognition (lack of performance management).